Roedean is in the top 5 of the most famous UK English all-girl boarding schools

 For entry at 11 and 13, unlike most of its prestigious peers, Roedean is genuinely open to international applications where there is an EAL requirement.
 Whilst selective, Roedean refuses to become a victim to the hothouse selection of its peers, or the demands of the league tables to filter out all except prodigies, and adopts a robust, added value approach where perceived good fit and potential, for example, may offset tested academic weakness of late developers.

 Extra-co-curricular activities are extensive, and Roedean has the 25m pool that is pretty much de rigueur for all serious independent schools.
 Add 12 netball courts, 15 tennis courts, hockey and cricket pitches, a golfing range, and equestrian links, and it’s clear that for those that thrive on sport the opportunities are there.
 Little wonder perhaps the school currently teaches one record-breaking athlete.
 More interesting, however, is a Roedean ethos that recognises that not every girl wants to be, or could be, an Olympian; alternative options in everything from Zumba to Pilates ensure inclusivity.

 Entrance to the school is via registration form, Roedean in-house testing in English, mathematics, and non-verbal reasoning (which can be taken abroad for international students), followed by interviews with the Head and Year tutor.

 Prospective pupils and parents are asked to visit the school before applying.
 Offers are usually unconditional except in (rare) cases where further proficiency is required in mathematics or English to ensure the school can meet the needs of the prospective pupil.

-Around 60 places are available in Year 7, 25 places in Year 9 and 60 places in the Sixth Form.
+There are around 60 places available in Year 7, 25 places in Year 9, and 60 places in the Sixth Form.